 - Conduct various methods of educational as well as psycho-educational evaluations to analyze learner characteristics and design appropriate learning strategies.

-- Offered individual and group counseling to high school age students.
+- Offered individual and group counseling to high school-age students.

 - Worked as a consultant to teachers administrators and added school personnel.

-- Facilitated 504 Plan Accommodation meetings with students, parents, teachers and other school staff.
+- Facilitated 504 Plan Accommodation meetings with students, parents, teachers, and other school staff.

 - Provided group and individual counseling to students with various emotional and behavioral concerns.

-- Designed and facilitated social skills groups on various topics such as healthy peer relations, character development, anger management, self-esteem.
+- Designed and facilitated social skills groups on various topics such as healthy peer relations, character development, anger management, and self-esteem.

-- Consulted with teachers, principals, administrators and other school personnel regarding student matters.
+- Consulted with teachers, principals, administrators, and other school personnel regarding student matters.